Vincentive1232/Flying_Robot_Project/Estimator_MEKF/app_hello_rs_estimator/README.md

 ## TODO
-Make the functions much more compact and readable.
+- Make the functions much more compact and readable.
+- The initialization part has an unknown error which will lead to a crash of the drone.